pjbiggs/SING_aotearoa_2019/README.md

 This is from a page on the [T.E.R.R.A.I.N](http://www.terrain.net.nz/friends-of-te-henui-group/trees-native-botanical-names-g-to-l/manuka.html) website.

 Your task is to try and find out information about the 5 samples to see where they come from.
-It could be one of 5 locations:
+It could be from one of 5 locations:

 * Northland
 * East Cape